Which of the following statements is true regarding permanent and... | Study Prep in Pearson+

 1

-Understand the difference between permanent and temporary accounts: Permanent accounts are balance sheet accounts (assets, liabilities, and equity) that carry their balances forward into the next accounting period.
-Temporary accounts, on the other hand, are income statement accounts (revenues, expenses, and dividends) that are closed at the end of each accounting period.
+Understand the distinction between permanent and temporary accounts: Permanent accounts (such as assets, liabilities, and equity accounts) carry their balances forward to the next accounting period, while temporary accounts (such as revenues, expenses, and dividends) are closed at the end of each accounting period.

-Recognize the purpose of closing temporary accounts: Temporary accounts are closed to reset their balances to zero for the next accounting period.
-This ensures that the financial performance of each period is reported separately.
+Recognize the purpose of closing temporary accounts: Temporary accounts are closed to reset their balances to zero for the next accounting period, ensuring that income and expenses are tracked separately for each period.

-Identify the process of closing temporary accounts: Temporary accounts are closed by transferring their balances to a permanent account, typically the Retained Earnings account, through the Income Summary account.
+Identify the closing process: Temporary accounts are closed by transferring their balances to the Income Summary account, and then the balance of the Income Summary account is transferred to Retained Earnings.

-Clarify that permanent accounts are not closed: Permanent accounts retain their balances and are carried forward into the next accounting period.
-They are not reset or closed at the end of the period.
+Clarify that permanent accounts are not closed: Permanent accounts maintain cumulative balances and are not reset at the end of the accounting period.
+They reflect the ongoing financial position of the company.

-Review the correct statement: The correct statement is that permanent accounts carry their balances into the next accounting period, while temporary accounts are closed at the end of each period.
+Review the incorrect statements: Temporary accounts do not include assets, liabilities, and equity accounts, and they do not show cumulative balances.
+Permanent accounts are not closed to the Income Summary account; only temporary accounts are closed.

 Watch next